 I really don’t know why everyone emphasizes how different Japan is.
 Because – different from what?
 Like everything else in life, different is very relative.this way to read the whole story >>>

-This category 24 hours in… is designated to transform a – maybe forced – stay like a layover into a short extra-vacation.
-You’ll see that my itinerary is so attractive and fun that you might postpone your connecting flight just to enjoy 24 hours in Amsterdam.
+My category 24 hours in… is, obviously, designated to transform a stay like a layover into a short extra-vacation.
+You’ll see that my itineraries are so attractive and fun that you might postpone your connecting flight just to enjoy 24 hours in Amsterdam.

 The fact is that Miami is a pivot point when it comes to travelling to Central and South America as well as the Caribbean Islands.
 Therefore, chances are that you have to spend a couple of hours or even one night her.